-- Approval of business operations including the corporate vision and strategy, risk management, long term plans, management structure, business strategies, operational plans and objectives, and annual budget - Approval of the hiring or termination of the Company's management, approval of salaries and employee benefits and annual performance evaluation of the Executive Management. - Approval of the rate of annual salary increase for employees and their welfare. - Assigning of responsibility and authority to management and their subordinates - Following up, evaluating performance of management according to the plans and budget allocation. - 3.
-Put in place a robust financial reporting and auditing system and an efficient internal control and risk management process. - 4.
-Ensure that the Company follows sound corporate governance practices, business ethics and corporate social responsibilities. - 5.
-Consider and approve all connected transactions, acquisition and disposal of assets, and any other acts as required by law or supervising authority to avoid all conflicts of interest. - 6.
-Consider the establishment of sub-committees when necessary.
+- Approval of hiring or termination of the Company's top management, approval of salary and employee benefits and annual performance evaluation of top management. - Approval of annual salary increase rate for employees and regulations on the welfare of employees. - Assigning the responsibility and authority to management and their subordinates. - Following up and evaluating the Company's performance compared to the plan and budget. - 3.
+Put in place a robust financial reporting and auditing system and efficient internal control and risk management process. - 4.
+Ensuring that the Company follows good corporate governance practices, business ethics and corporate social responsibilities. - 5.
+Consideration and approval all connected transactions, acquisition and disposal of assets, and any other acts as required by law or supervising authority to avoid all conflicts of interest. - 6.
+Consideration the appointment of sub-committees where issues require such consideration.

-The Board of Directors delegate management authority to the Chief Executive Officer and Chief Executive Officer may delegate its authority to the subordinates.
-Responsibility for all management activities is granted except for authority to approve any transactions where there may be a conflict of interest involving the Company or its subsidiaries.
+Moreover the Board of Directors have delegated management authority to the Chief Executive Officer and Chief Executive Officer may delegate to its subordinates as appropriate.
+Responsibilities for all management activities is granted except for authority to approve any transaction where there may be a conflict of interest involving the Company or its subsidiaries.